Giancarlo Stanton Preview, Player Props: Yankees vs. Red Sox

 Red Sox Pitching Rankings

-- The Red Sox have a 4.62 team ERA that ranks 22nd across all league pitching staffs.
+- The Red Sox have a 4.62 team ERA that ranks 22nd among all league pitching staffs.

-- Red Sox pitchers combine to give up 192 total home runs at a rate of 1.3 per game (fifth-most in baseball).
+- Red Sox pitchers combine to allow 192 total home runs at a clip of 1.3 per game (fifth-most in baseball).

+- Pivetta (9-8) is trying for his 10th win when he takes the mound for the Red Sox in his 13th start of the season.
+He has a 4.54 ERA in 117 2/3 innings pitched, with 150 strikeouts.

 © 2023 Data Skrive.
 All rights reserved.